Residence Life at Mines

 Residence Life Coordinators

 Residence Life Coordinators are Master’s degree holding individuals who are directly responsible for managing multiple residential buildings, designing and implementing programs within halls, and overseeing the maintenance, housekeeping, safety and disciplinary standards within their residential communities.

-Hall Directors and Community Directors are paraprofessional staff members that live and work in the Residence Halls or at Mines Park while attending school full time.
-They are responsible for the day-to-day operations of their assigned hall or community, including providing support services directly to students, supervising Resident Assistants (RAs) or Community Assistants (CAs), overseeing all educational, social, and operational activities.
+Community Directors are paraprofessional staff members that live and work in the Residence Halls or at Mines Park while attending school full time.
+They are responsible for the day-to-day operations of their assigned hall or community, including providing support services directly to students, supervising Resident Advisors (RAs), overseeing all educational, social, and operational activities.

-Resident Assistants (RAs) and Community Assistants (CAs) are full-time students who live in the residence halls or Mines Park and are responsible for a particular floor/building (including Mines Park) of residents.
+Resident Advisors (RAs) are full-time students who live in the residence halls or Mines Park and are responsible for a particular floor/building (including Mines Park) of residents.
 They provide support, act as a resource for students, coordinate social and educational programs, and work with one another as a group to enforce community rules and university policies within the halls.